Quick Facts - BS/MS in Acupuncture

 Curriculum and course changes in the 2013-2014 Bastyr University Catalog are applicable to students entering during the 2013-2014 academic year.
 Please refer to the appropriate catalog if interested in curriculum and courses required for any other entering year.Click here to download the PDF file.

 Prerequisites - BS/MSA or BS/MSAOM

 Entering undergraduates must have earned at least a 2.75 cumulative grade point average, with a grade of C or better in all basic proficiency and science requirement courses.
-Exceptional applicants who do not meet this minimum requirement will be reviewed on a case by case basis.
-Prior to enrolling, students must have completed 90 quarter credits (60 semester credits) including a minimum number of credits in basic proficiency, science and general education categories.
+Exceptional applicants who do not meet this minimum requirement will be reviewed on a case-by-case basis.
+Before enrolling, students must have completed 90 quarter credits (60 semester credits), including a minimum number of credits in basic proficiency, science and general education categories.
 Surplus credits not used to satisfy basic proficiency or science requirements may be applied to the appropriate general education requirements.
-Note that students may apply to the program while completing prerequisite course work.
+Students may apply to the program while completing prerequisite course work.

 Students entering the BS/MS program as undergraduates are required to maintain a minimum 2.5 GPA for the first year of their studies, regardless of credits.
 Starting with the second academic year, students are required to maintain a minimum 3.0 GPA.

 |English literature or composition||9 quarter credits|